BenMeehan/iot-agent/README.md

 2. **Create Service Logic**:
    - Add a new file in `internal/services` (e.g., `new_service.go`).
-   - Implement the service logic similar to existing services (e.g., `heartbeatService.go`).
+   - Implement the service logic similar to existing services (e.g., `heartbeat_service.go`).

 ## Services Overview